Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Method

+In order to improve the detail quality of the reconstructed image, a random high-frequency training strategy based on sinogram wavelets is proposed to obtain the \textbf{S}inogram wavelet random \textbf{H}igh-frequency \textbf{D}ecomposition model (SHD).
+In this approach, the projection data is decomposed into frequency bands using orthogonal wavelet basis functions.
+A dynamic random sampling mechanism is then formulated for high-frequency components, where learnable weights are employed to quantify the salience of each sub-band.
+By leveraging learnable weights, the significance of each sub-band is assessed, enabling the generation of training data with anisotropic perturbations in the frequency domain.
+Furthermore, this method clearly distinguishes the high-frequency local details in the projection domain.
+This forces the network to adaptively focus on the information of key frequency bands.

+Specifically, decomposing the sinogram into four subbands using wavelet transform (DWT): the low-frequency approximation component (LL) and the high-frequency detail components (LH, HL, HH).
+This process can be expressed as:

+where $H$ represents the wavelet transform, $h_{LL}$ represents the low-frequency component after the transformation, $h_{LH}$, $h_{HL}$ and $h_{HH}$ correspond to the high-frequency detail components in the vertical, horizontal and diagonal directions respectively.
+Let the three high-frequency components be denoted as $Y_{h}=\{ h_{LH}(y),h_{HL}(y),h_{HH}(y) \}$.
+Training with the dynamic features $\tilde{Y}_{h}$ obtained through random sampling of the high-frequency sub-bands in the wavelet domain effectively enhances the network's ability to represent high-frequency details.
+The VE-SDE is represented as follows:

+where $\sigma_{h}(t)>0$ represents a monotonically increasing function and signifies the time-varying escalating scale function for noise.
 The prior learning stage for random wavelet high-frequency components involves training the high-frequency components through the neural network $\textbf{s}_{\theta_{h}}(\tilde{Y}_{h}(t),t)$.
-Gaussian noise is gradually introduced into randomly selected high-frequency wavelet components to optimize the network parameters.
-The optimization objective function of this process is as follows:
+Gaussian noise is gradually introduced into the randomly selected high-frequency sub-bands in the wavelet domain to optimize the network parameters.
+The optimization objective function of this process is: